loppear reviewed A Closed and Common Orbit by Becky Chambers (Wayfarers, #2)

 a lot of readers mention the caring characters throughout the story, which make it so satisfactional to follow.
 I can support that! but it would be sad to think, it's just another form of escapism, a tweak to the genre. this is a shortcoming of understanding the themes Chambers is working on.

-the real impact makes Chambers skill in building …
+the real impact makes Chambers …

 i enjoyed A Closed and Common Orbit even more than the prequel one. (which has not enough story to keep up--for my taste at least) i think of it as a kind of double bildungsroman, with two developing characters between which the novel is split.